AlexandraTansanu/Task_allocation_system/README.md

 # The Task Allocation System

+> IMPORTANT: this documentation is not finished and the code still requires some modifications.

 The is the biggest project yet.
 It has been built as part of the Software Engineering Practice module.
-The Task Allocation System is intended as a working prototype for an organisation that wished to

 **Difficulty level:** Advanced.